jafischer/eec2/README.md

 This gem provides a number of command line tools that greatly simplify working with Amazon EC2 instances.

-Why use eec2, when there is already the AWS CLI?
+Why use eec2, when there's already an AWS CLI?
 The key aim of eec2 is **convenience**, especially for the common set of operations that I found myself doing in my own work.

 All eec2 commands operate on **instance names**, rather than IDs.